 These neighboring modes are thus injected by the sidebands similarly to a masterslave laser system.
 This optical injection lock guaranties a stable phase between the longitudinal modes and a circulating pulse is formed that passes the AOM at the right time.
-It the nonlinear physics of the Maxwell-Bloch equations that causes the stable formation of pulses. • Pulse width A puls man be considdred as the superposition of many optical oscillations with different frequencies.
+It is the nonlinear physics of the Maxwell-Bloch equations that causes the stable formation of pulses. • Pulse width A puls can be considered as the superposition of many optical oscillations with different frequencies.
 All interfere constructively at a given moment.
 The electric field has a maximum at this moment.
-Before and after this contructive interference decays because of the different frequencies of the components.
+Before and after this constructive interference decays because of the different frequencies of the components.

 The fastest components quickly change their phase and start to destructively interfere with the rest.
-Thus the frequency difference between the the fastest and the slowest component determines the temporal width of the puls: The temporal width $\tau$ of the puls in frequency space is inverse proportional to the spectral with $\Delta \omega$ of the pulse in frequency space. $$\Delta \omega \simeq \frac{1}{\tau}$$ Therefore, the pulse width is given by the number of longitudinal modes that can be locked simultaneously.
+Thus the frequency difference between the fastest and the slowest component determines the temporal width of the puls: The temporal width τ of the puls in frequency space is inverse proportional to the spectral with $\Delta\omega$ of the pulse in frequency space. $$\Delta\omega\simeq\frac{1}{\tau}$$ Therefore, the pulse width is given by the number of longitudinal modes that can be locked simultaneously.
 This number is limited by the width of the gain profile of the laser material.
-This criterion makes a Titanium Sapphire laser (TiSa) a very good candidate for the generation of short pulses since its gain profile ranges over many hundred nanometers. • Dispersion
+With its gain width of several hundred nanometers a Titanium Sapphire laser (TiSa) is thus a very good candidate for the generation of short pulses. • Dispersion